Lancashire Cotton Corporation: Formation

 During 1928 there were difficult negotiations to persuade creditors and shareholders to exchange their shares for Income Debentures and Shares in the LCC.
 It established central purchasing and marketing organisations and progressively took control of mills and weaving sheds.
 Sometimes the mills were closed down and scrapped, but others were brought back into production per the plan.
 Small share holders held worthless shares while the banks benefited by being to keep the assets on their balance sheets until the time was opportune to manage a liquidation, thus preventing a banking crisis.

 LCC attempted a capital raising exercise in 1931, the prospectus being published in The Times on 26 March.
 It was for £2 million six-year 6.5% First Mortgage Debenture Stock and in the event, though competitively priced, 96% was left with the underwriters, The Sun Insurance Office.
 Lancashire had been too hurt, and become too sceptical, by the debacle of its cotton industry and there was no faith left.

-By 1930 several dozen mills had been taken over, the names and dates of the contracts signed with the LCC being published in the prospectus.
+By 1930, several dozen mills had been taken over, the names and dates of the contracts signed with the LCC being published in the prospectus.
 The LCC ran a trading loss of £382,795 in 1932, then a loss of £69,766 in 1933 but turned a profit of £30,189 in 1934.
 Although this looks creditable, it is likely that the accounts of the organisation would not have reflected the real commercial state of the business.
 In January 1935 the LCC owned 5,361,000 equivalent mule spindles and had scrapped 4,630,000 others.
 Of 140 mills it had acquired, 74 had been, or were being, scrapped at that time.

 Sir Frank Platt

 Sir Frank Platt (1890–1955) became a director in mid 1932, and managing director in 1933, his scheme to merge a further 44 companies, and 5 million spindles did not get bank backing.
 Platt spent the thirties fighting to save the struggling company.
-He supported the Cotton Spinning Act 1936 which allowed the buying up and destruction of surplus looms.
+He supported the Cotton Spinning Industry Act 1936 which allowed the buying up and destruction of surplus looms.
 He used his wartime post as Cotton Controller to continue to argue for further rationalisation.

 In the 1944 Platt Report, he emphasised the labour productivity gap between the British and American mills, and argued that the United Kingdom should reorganise on their vertical model.

-In October 1950 claimed fixed assets of £4,227,120 and current assets of £11 695 946.
+In October 1950 the company claimed fixed assets of £4,227,120 and current assets of £11 695 946.
 It had £4,058,526 in shares and had £683,010 in the profit and loss account.